-To: Rangitīkei Youth Council
+То: Rangitikei Youth Council

 From: Kelly Widdowson

-Date: 11 March 2020
+Date: 11 th March 2020

 Subject: Guidance for Youth Council

 File: 3-CT-19-1

-1 Purpose of the Rangitīkei Youth Council (extracted from Youth Council Terms of Reference)
+1 Purpose of the Rangitikei Youth Council (extracted from Guidance for Community Committees Memorandum 2019)

-- 1.1 Strengthen engagement between Rangitīkei District Council and young people and build young people's knowledge of Community, Council and Central Government processes to enable them to participate in community decision-making processes. - 1.2 Assist and advise the Rangitīkei District Council on how it can be: a District full of opportunities that empower young people; a District that inspires young people; and a District that uses meaningful engagement to gain insight into the needs of young people. - 1.3 Develop the skills and capabilities of its members as leaders within our community. - 1.4 Encourage youth participation in civic affairs and provide a youth perspective into District issues, policies and future planning. - 1.5 Create tangible positive outcomes for our youth and wider community.

-2 Terms of Reference

-2.1 Attached in Appendix 1.
+- 1.1 Strengthen engagement between Rangitīkei District Council and young people and build young people's knowledge of Community, Council and Central Government processes to enable them to participate in community decision-making processes. - 1.2 Assist and advise the Rangitīkei District Council on how it can be: a District full of opportunities that empower young people; a District that inspires young people; and a District that uses meaningful engagement to gain insight into the needs of young people. - 1.3 Develop the skills and capabilities of its members as leaders within our community. - 1.4 Encourage youth participation in civic affairs and provide a youth perspective into District issues, policies and future planning. - 1.5 Create tangible positive outcomes for our youth and wider community. - 2 Terms of Reference (extracted from Youth Council Terms of Reference 2019) - 2.1 Attached in Appendix A.